Elgin / Franklin

 Provisions for Third Party Access

-Elgin and Franklin facilities form part of a major infrastructure development consisting of a central processing facility (PUQ), four wellhead platforms (Elgin A, Elgin B, Franklin and West Franklin).
+Elgin and Franklin facilities form part of a major infrastructure development consisting of a central processing facility (PUQ), two wellhead platforms (Elgin A, Franklin) and following the completion of the West Franklin project in 2014 two additional wellhead platforms (West Franklin, Elgin B).
 The tie-in point for third party access would be via the new Elgin B wellhead platform.

 Please contact us for further information about the infrastructure services available from Elgin/Franklin